The year the Democrats met the democratic socialists

 To many voters in the summer and early autumn of 2018, and even to a widening slice of baby boomers, platforms like Ms. Ocasio-Cortez’s sounded appealing.
 Big-name Democrats had already tacked left on certain issues, endorsing a federal jobs guarantee and Medicare for All.
 Grassroots organizers continue to push for redistributive measures.
 Voters’ expectations of Democratic leaders are changing.
 Regardless of who wins in November, what happens next for the social-justice movement in America?

 The Energizer Bunnies

-At 6 p.m. on a soupy Thursday evening, I traded my work clothes—a dark blue button-up and dark-wash jeans—into something better suited to late summer.
+At 6 p.m. on a soupy Thursday evening, I converted my work clothes—a dark blue button-up and dark-wash jeans—into something better suited to late summer.
 I unbuttoned my button-up and wore it open, with a white T-shirt underneath; I cuffed my jeans; and I tied a very edgy bandanna around my head, to sop up the sweat.
-Then Sean and I took the train downtown, where hundreds of people had convened in the Battery for the “Rise Up” rally.
+Then Sean and I took the train downtown, where hundreds of people had convened in the Battery for the “Rise” rally.